pja35/SXP/docs/wiki/Exclusive_Money_Based_Economy.md

 Exclusively money-based economy seems quite natural to all of us.
 I has clear advantages:

--   It allows for multi-party exchanges
--   It allows for forward-time exchanges
+-   There is a single reference value
+-   ...

 Disadvantages
 -------------

-Yet, taking a step back and thinking about, one becomes conscious of its several disadvantages:

--   It triggers sometimes counter-productive wealth cumulation behaviours.
+-   Liquidity problems can cause exchanges that are not otherwise dependent on this money, to be halted.
--   It is often unclear who controls/produces money and for what purpose.
+-   It is often unclear who produces this money and for what purpose.
     Nowadays, are Central Banks producing the money, or Private Banks?
--   Whenever money runs out, many exchanges that could still have taken place, can no longer take place.
+-   It is often unclear whether this money is distributed in any efficient way to start with, and the distribution is clearly difficult to change.
+-   Having an exclusive notion of money triggers wealth cumulation behaviours, which sometimes are counter-productive.
--   Money favours deals in which the relative value of items is made uniform across large regions and populations.
+-   Having an exclusive notion of money favours deals in which the relative value of items is made uniform across large regions and populations.

 Indeed, a more refined point is that, even on a daily basis, money favours deals in which the relative value of items is made uniform